-- To make the sorbet pit the peaches and puree them in a food processor with 2 tsp of lemon juice and 4 tbsp of agave.
+- To make the sorbet pit the peaches and puree them in a food processor with 2 teaspoon of lemon juice and 4 tablespoon of agave.
 Peeling them is optional since the skin is very soft and blends up.

 - Pour the fruit puree into an ice cream machine and process it.

 - Transfer into a freezer friendly dish and freeze for another 1-3 hours before serving if you want a scoopable sorbet.

 - While the peach sorbet is chilling you can make your raspberry sauce.
 Add the raspberries, 2 tablespoon sugar and 2 tablespoon of water to a saucepan and gently bring to a simmer over low to medium heat.